-In this section we study descent for $TC^{\cR}$.
+In this section we study descent for $TC^{\cR}$ for a precyclotomic base $\cR$.
 If we assume that the underlying commutative ring precyclotomic spectrum of $\cR$ is cofibrant, then any smash power $\cR^{(n)}$ of $\cR$ obtains the canonical structure of a precyclotomic base.
-Moreover, the maps $\cR^{(m)}\to \cR^{(n)}$ induced by (iterated) the inclusions of the unit and (iterated) multiplication in the various factors are maps of cyclotomic bases.
-Then the usual ``Adams resolution'' cosimplicial spectrum $\cR^{\subdot+1}$ is a cosimplicial object in the category of cyclotomic bases and we can combine it with $TC$ in various ways.
+Moreover, the maps $\cR^{(m)}\to \cR^{(n)}$ induced by (iterated) inclusions of the unit and (iterated) multiplication in the various factors are maps of precyclotomic bases.
+Then the usual ``Adams resolution'' cosimplicial spectrum $\cR^{(\bullet+1)}$ is a cosimplicial object in the category of precyclotomic bases and we can combine it with $TC$ in various ways.

-We have in mind the case when $\cR=H\uFp$ (of Example~\ref{ex:Fp}) or $\cR=\uMUC$ (of Example~\ref{ex:MU}) and the two theorems stated below apply in particular to these cases.
-In the first theorem we need to assume that $\uR$ is $\aF_{p}$-connective, which means that for every $n$, the fixed points $\uR^{C_{p^{n}}}$ is connective (as a non-equivariant spectrum); by standard arguments, this is equivalent to the assumption that $\Phi^{n}\uR$ is connective (as a non-equivariant spectrum) for every $n$.
+We have in mind the case when $\cR=H\uFp$ (of Example~\ref{ex:Fp}) or $\cR=\cMUC$ (of Example~\ref{ex:MU}) and the two theorems stated below apply in particular to these cases.
+In the first theorem we need to assume that $\uR$ is $\aF_{p}$-connective, which means that for every $n$, the fixed point spectrum $\uR^{C_{p^{n}}}$ is connective (as a non-equivariant spectrum); by standard arguments, this is equivalent to the assumption that $\Phi^{n}\uR$ is connective (as a non-equivariant spectrum) for every $n$.
 In the second theorem, in addition to $\aF_{p}$-connectivity of $\uR$, we also need a finite type hypothesis, and a condition on $\pi_{0}$ called ``solid'' by Bousfield-Kan~\cite[I.4.5]{BousfieldKan} but (in light of emerging terminology in the field) we call ``core'': we say that $\pi_{0}R$ is \term{core} when the multiplication map

 is an isomorphism.
-More generally, say that $\pi_{0}R$ is \term{$p$-adically core} when this isomorphism becomes an isomorphism after applying the zeroth left derived functor of $p$-completion.
+More generally, we say that $\pi_{0}R$ is \term{$p$-adically core} when this map becomes an isomorphism after applying the zeroth left derived functor of $p$-completion.
 We need $\pi_{0}R$ to be $p$-adically core and also $\pi_{0}(\Phi^{n}\uR)$ to be $p$-adically core for all $n$.